 In some cases, you won’t physically be able to work.
-Perhaps you were in an accident or were otherwise hospitalized for a significant period of time.
+Perhaps you were in an accident or were otherwise hospitalised for a significant period of time.
 You won’t be able to work during this period, and the money you receive would be limited.
 When this happens, it is wise to contact your credit agencies and let them know what happened.
 That way you won’t go into arrears and can work out a suitable compromise that works with everyone.

 Know What Lenders Look For

 A good credit score isn’t the only thing that creditors look for when giving out a loan or considering premiums.
 If you move around a lot this could indicate that you are not financially secure, if you have high levels of debt (even if you are paying them back on time) this could impact their decision, and so on.
 Know what they are looking for and then try to make your application as perfect as possible.

 Building your credit score can help you reduce your premiums, but more importantly it can help you reduce the interest rate on your car repayments.
 Reducing costs on both can free up a lot of money over time.

 How to Reduce Your Risk of An Accident